andreipfeiffer/css-in-js/README.md

 #### Worth mentioning observations

 - 😕 bundles nested styles even if they are not used in component
-- 😬 provides nesting selectors, but only with additional plugin
 - 🤔 `react-jss` uses className by default.
 There's also `styled-jss` that uses __Styled Components__ approach, but it has no types, and couldn't make it work on top of `react-jss`.
 - 😖 global styles are cumbersome to setup, requires plugin, tried to mix the JSS setup docs, with the `react-jss` SSR setup docs, with the `plugin-globals` docs on usage, without any luck